webrium/xzeroprotect-wp/trunk/readme.txt

 (default: 30 days).
 All data is permanently removed when the plugin is uninstalled.

 == Changelog ==

+= 1.1.4 =
+* Fix: Blocked Requests page was always empty — now reads directly from the xZeroProtect library's log file, so both blocked and suspicious (Learning Mode) requests are shown.
+* Fix: Static assets (favicon.ico, CSS, JS, fonts, images) were inflating the rate-limit counter, causing premature bans.
+A single page view now counts as one request.
+* New: Hint added above the rate-limit fields in Settings explaining what counts as a request.

 = 1.1.3 =
 * Renamed plugin slug from xzeroprotect-wp to xzeroprotect (resolves trademarked-term warning for the "wp" suffix)